12 Hidden Gem Accommodations in Kentucky for an Unusual Stay

 12. Buffalo Springs Distilling Company

 The only thing better than touring a distillery?
 Waking up in one.
+Buffalo Springs Distilling Company near Stanford offers luxury accommodations in converted grain storage buildings, so you’re literally sleeping where bourbon is born.

-Each suite overlooks different aspects of the production process.
-Located in Kentucky’s Knobs region, you’re surrounded by rolling hills and limestone-filtered springs that make the area perfect for bourbon production.
+Suites cost $200-350 per night and feature copper accents, barrel-stave furnishings, and views of different aspects of the production process.
+The complimentary behind-the-scenes tour includes exclusive barrel tastings you can’t get anywhere else.
+You’re in Kentucky’s Knobs region surrounded by rolling hills and the limestone-filtered springs that make this area perfect for bourbon production.

 Buffalo Springs Distilling is a historic building turned unique one-bedroom stay with distillery charm and character.